KamikidFu/UoW-COMP316/README.md

 # UoW-COMP316

 Welcome to my repo of [COMP316 - Artificial Intelligence Techniques and Applications](https://paperoutlines.waikato.ac.nz/outline/COMP316-18A%20(HAM)).
 This paper is taught at [University of Waikato](https://www.waikato.ac.nz/).
-This repo recorded all my work for this paper.
+This repo recorded my work for this paper.